-Within the codex pages is the occult ritual necessary to raise the dungeon of Chernobog from beneath its imprisoning swamp and then free him with the sacrifice of 36 innocents (read: children) who are first possessed by him to corrupt them and then transformed into larvae, thus permanently sacrificing their souls to the powers of chaos and evil in order to overcome the ancient locks holding Chernobog fast.
+Within the codex pages is the ritual necessary to raise the dungeon of Chernobog from beneath its imprisoning swamp and then free him with the sacrifice of 36 innocents (read: children) who are first possessed by him to corrupt them and then transformed into larvae, thus permanently sacrificing their souls to the powers of chaos and evil in order to overcome the ancient locks holding Chernobog fast.
 The actual ritual is a long, multistep process of which Maregeth is now reaching the final stages.
-Anyone examining this book for 10 minutes who is able to read Ogham (naturally, by magic, or with a DC 17 Int [Investigation] check) can understand the gist of it with a DC 12 Int (Arcana) or (Religion) check.
-If this check is made by a spellcaster of evil alignment, he is affected by a geas to complete this ritual.
-If the check is made by a spellcaster of non-evil alignment, he is affected by a feeblemind spell (DC 15 Wis save).
-Inscribed in the final pages of the book are the spells freedom of movement, gate, and wish if an arcane caster wishes to try to learn them, as well as how to create the Cauldron of Chernobog (see sidebox above).
+Anyone examining this book for 10 minutes who is able to read Ogham (naturally or by magic) can understand the gist of it.
+If this check is made by a spellcaster of Chaotic alignment, he is affected by a geas to complete this ritual.
+If the check is made by a feeblemind spell.
+Inscribed in the final pages of the book are the spells gate and wish if an arcane caster wishes to try to learn them.